dey-abhishek/cicd-sample-project/README.md

 # cicd-sample-project

-This is a sample project for Databricks, generated via cookiecutter.
-Using Github Actions, we are automating the cicd pipeline While using this project, you need Python 3.X and `pip` or `conda` for package management.
+This is a sample project for Databricks, generated via cookiecutter.Using Github Actions, we are automating the cicd pipeline While using this project, you need Python 3.X and `pip` or `conda` for package management.

 ## Installing project requirements